andydlindsay/lectures/w10d01/README.md

 - Rails bundles all these libraries together to create a framework

 ### Nested Routes
 * We define the nesting in our routes.
-In routes.rb you say:
+In routes.rb:

 ```ruby
 resources :authors do